Efficient surrogate-assisted inference for patient-reported outcome measures with complex missing mechanism: Introduction

 \section{Introduction}

 Patient-reported outcome (PRO) measures are increasingly collected before and after an intervention or a treatment as a means of measuring healthcare quality and value, which is an important step toward patient-centered care.
 Knowing the measure goes up or down alone might not be sufficient to determine the effectiveness of the intervention.
 More importantly, whether the measure has changed with a sufficiently large margin, known as the minimally clinically important difference (MCID), needs to be evaluated.
 If the intervention is an elective surgery, identifying patients at risk of not achieving an MCID, particularly before the surgery, is important for pre-surgical decisions.
-There is a growing interest in applying machine learning techniques to identify factors associated with post-surgical PRO measures or predict whether a patient is likely to achieve an MCID before their surgery.
-In this work, our objective is to infer risk factors associated with not achieving an MCID under predictive modeling defined through minimizing the discrepancy between the prediction and the observed outcome measures.
-Specifically, we aim at obtaining the inference of the coefficients minimizing the deviance of a generalized linear model (GLM) with possible model misspecification.
+There is a growing interest in applying machine learning techniques to predict whether a patient is likely to achieve an MCID before their surgery and identify predictive factors associated with post-surgical PRO measures.

-The increasing adoption of electronic health record (EHR) systems has provided unprecedented opportunities to learn a model for predicting PRO measures using massive observational data.
+The increasing adoption of electronic health record (EHR) systems has provided unprecedented opportunities to learn an interpretable model for predicting PRO measures using massive observational data.
 Although the volume of observational data is large, the quality of such observational data may be uncertain.
 One of the major difficulties is missing data, especially missing the outcome data.
 In our motivating example, the MCIDs can only be observed from the participants who take both pre- and post-surgical surveys.
 The participants who completed both surveys may only account for a small portion (e.g., 1/3) of the participants whose EHR data is available, according to the response rate reported in literature \citep{ho2019improving, pronk2019response} and from our own data.
 Unfortunately, low survey response rates are not uncommon in healthcare and other service industries.
+In this work, our objective is to develop an interpretable predictive model for the outcome subject to missing.
+Specifically, we aim at developing a linear prediction model by minimizing the deviance of a generalized linear model (GLM) with a valid inference procedure for the coefficients under possible model misspecification.